mmiranda222/.statsuite/content/changelog/_index.md

 > This **major** release includes a new version of the **data-explorer**, **data-viewer**, and **data-lifecycle-manager** services.
 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.5.0**.

-**Performance evolutions** in this release: here below is a summary of comparison of the performance between the previous release and this one which introduces a new **HTML** table in the DE visualisations ([dotstatsuite-data-explorer#523](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/523)).
+**Performance evolutions of the DE data table** in this release: here below is a summary of comparison of the performance between the previous release and this one which introduces a new **HTML** table in the DE visualisations ([dotstatsuite-data-explorer#523](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/523)).
 Note that further performance improvements of the table are expected once we release [dotstatsuite-data-explorer#591](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/591) :

 | DE table (version, content & layout) | Total | Scripting | Rendering | System |
 |----------------|----------------|----------------|----------------|----------------|